SDSA Caribbean Rally

 Rally participants, both skippers and crew will also have the opportunity to participate in a dedicated rally forum where questions and plans can be shared with other rally participants and experts.
 Details are available to registered boats and crew.

 The SDSA unites experienced ocean sailors with developing cruisers to broaden their blue water horizons.
 All Salty Dawg rallies and events are led by seasoned sailors who volunteer their time and knowledge to help cruisers realize their dreams.
+For those skippers that feel that they need additional support in preparing for the voyage, SDSA has a large list of experienced mentors that will work with you as needed for no additional fee.

 SALTY DAWG RALLY VOLUNTEER OPPORTUNITIES